multiversx/mx-docs/docs/validators/delegation-dashboard.md

 ## **Introduction**

-Delegation Manager Dashboard is an open-source intuitive interface that anyone can deploy to engage their customers, partners, or friends and operate Elrond Validator nodes.
+Delegation Manager Dashboard is an open-source intuitive interface that anyone can deploy to engage their customers, partners, or friends and operate MultiversX Validator nodes.

 With minimal effort and no coding skills, you can create a custom dashboard for your Validator node(s), and enable your community to start delegating their tokens to it.